top of page

 Small World support days

-Any licence for our MRIO gives you a personal tuition and consultancy package worth up to £2,500 included in the fee.
-This upskills your carbon team, ensures your organisation is following best-practice carbon accounting and gives you answers for any queries about your carbon data.
+Any SWC MRIO licence gives you a personal tuition and consultancy package worth up to £2,500 included in the fee.
+This upskills your carbon team, ensures your organisation is following best-practice carbon accounting and gives you answers for any queries about your carbon data by stakeholders, clients or auditors.

 Answers for auditors